pmccrind/pmccrind.github.io/essays/stupid-is-as-stupid-asks.md

 > * Why is processing a sorted array faster than processing an unsorted array?
 > The code is summing up some independent terms, so the order should not matter.

-These are thing that allowed the poster to recieve not only millions of views on their question but also encouraged the respondant to follow of the same above for his reply.
+By going through all the trouble to sit down and think about their question and explain what they were curious about it generated over a million views and many responses.
+The formatting of their question also encouraged the highest voted respondant to follow the same for their reply.
+They top voted response went so far as to include numerous line breaks, pictures, a link to a relevant wikipedia page and included a fix for their code.

 ## The Bad

 [Stackoverflow: Not so Good](https://stackoverflow.com/questions/59977462/unity-gameobject-colour-change)